Darkley killings: Aftermath

 In a telephone call to a journalist, a caller claimed responsibility for the attack on behalf of the "Catholic Reaction Force".
 He said it was "retaliation for the murderous sectarian campaign carried out by the Protestant Action Force" and added, "By this token retaliation we could easily have taken the lives of at least 20 more innocent Protestants.
 We serve notice on the PAF to call an immediate halt to their vicious indiscriminate campaign against innocent Catholics, or we will make the Darkley killings look like a picnic".
 The caller named nine Catholics who had been attacked.

 The name "Catholic Reaction Force" had never been used before, and police said they believed the attack was carried out by members of the INLA.
 The INLA condemned the attack and denied direct involvement, but said it was investigating the involvement of INLA members or weapons.
 A week later, INLA leader Dominic McGlinchey admitted that one of the gunmen had been an INLA member and admitted supplying him with the gun, but said there was no justification for the attack.
 The INLA member's brother had been killed by loyalists.
 McGlinchey explained that the INLA member had asked him for a gun to shoot a known loyalist who had been involved in sectarian killings.
 However, "clearly deranged by the death of his brother", he "used it instead to attack the Darkley Gospel Hall".
 McGlinchey said: "he must have been unbalanced or something to have gone and organised this killing.
 We are conducting an inquiry".

 There were reprisal sectarian attacks on Catholics in North Belfast, Lisburn, and Portadown within 24 hours of the Darkley massacre.
 On 5 December, fifteen days after the Darkley attack, the PAF shot dead INLA member Joseph Craven (26) in Newtownabbey.

 The name "Catholic Reaction Force" was used several other times.
-In August 1984 it was used to issue a threat to newspapers against the families of RUC officers, after a Catholic man (Sean Downes) died after the RUC shot him with a plastic bullet during an anti-internment march on the Andersontown Road, Belfast.
+In August 1984 it was used to issue a threat to newspapers against the families of Royal Ulster Constabulary (RUC) officers, after a Catholic man (Sean Downes) died after the RUC shot him with a plastic bullet during an anti-internment march on the Andersontown Road, Belfast.
 In May 1986 it was used to claim the killing of Protestant civilian David Wilson (39), who was shot while driving his firm's van in Donaghmore.
 The IRA also claimed responsibility, saying Wilson was a member of the UDR.

 The "Catholic Reaction Force" declared a ceasefire on 28 October 1994.
 In 2001 the name was used to claim two attacks on homes in which there were no injuries, and in 2002 was used to issue a threat to hospital workers suspected of links to the security forces.